cjliu20152/cocreate/README.md

     8. Choose **Submit Request**.

     9. A modal will open to permit you to monitor the provisioning and configuring of your instance until it is completed.
-You can choose **Close** in the bottom right of the modal to dismiss the modal without interrupting the isntance's creation.
+You can choose **Close** in the bottom right of the modal to dismiss the modal without interrupting the instance's creation.

 ### <a name="deleteing_a_sandbox"></a>Deleteing a Sandbox